SohamG934/StarkDB/README.md

 ## 📦 Dependencies

-The main dependencies of AxonDB are:
+The main dependencies of Vectura are:

 ```toml
 [dependencies]